 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, WordPress security is of the utmost importance if you run a WordPress site.
-Hopefully, this article has shown you what to do to prevent brute force attacks on your WordPress site.
-If you need any further help or assistance with WordPress security, please seek help from a WordPress security specialist, or search for a WordPress service provider on WPServiceFinder.com.
+As you can see, WordPress security is very important if you run a WordPress site.
+Hopefully, this article will help keep your WordPress site protected from brute-force attacks.
+If you need any further help or assistance with WordPress security, please consult a WordPress security specialist, or search for a professional WordPress technical provider in our WordPress Services Directory.